sukykaur/AzureNIST800-171/PaaSWAOverview.md

 - 1 network security group for Application Gateway
 - 1 network security group for App Service Environment
 - 1 network security group for Azure SQL Database
+- 1 network Security Group for bastion host

 Each of the network security groups have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each network security group:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
-  -	Operations Management Suite's Log Analytics is connected to the [network security group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)
+  -	Log Analytics is connected to the [network security group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

 **Subnets**: Each subnet is associated with its corresponding network security group.